 Lomo Saltado is one of the most popular and iconic Peruvian dishes.
 It is a comfort food that can be found nearly everywhere in Peru, prepared at home for family and friends, in simple restaurants and up-scale places alike, and of course in Peruvian restaurants abroad.

 Aji de Gallina, a spicy chicken stew, is a popular Peruvian dish especially on Lima's "cold" winter days.
 Aji de Gallina consists of thin chicken strips served in a savory creamy yellow sauce made of milk, bread, parmesan cheese, yellow Peruvian chilies (aji amarillo), garlic, pecans or walnuts.

-This traditional Peruvian dish (actually more a cooking method) dating back to pre-Hispanic times comes from the Andean provinces, but meanwhile conquered Lima and is found in many rustic restaurants.
-Hot rocks that had been heated in a fire are put into a hole in the ground creating a natural oven.
+This traditional Peruvian dish (actually more a cooking method) dating back to pre-Hispanic times originates in the Andean provinces, but today can be found in many Peruvian cities and here especially in rustic restaurants.

 Pollo a la Brasa, also known as Peruvian chicken, is one of the most consumed dishes in the country.
-Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a "secret" mixture mainly consisting of vinegar, dark beer or soy sauce, salt, pepper, chili, rosemary or cumin and paprika and then grilled in especially fabricated Pollo a la brasa ovens.
+Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a "secret" mixturemainly consisting of vinegar, dark beer or soy sauce, salt, pepper, chili, rosemary or cumin and paprika and then grilled in especially ...

 Tacu Tacu was invented by African slaves that worked on the haciendas during Colonial times using leftovers to make a hearty and substantial meal.
 A mixture of rice, beans, bacon, onions and spices is formed to a thick pancake and stir-fried.

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.